Welcome to the Law Offices of Larry Zerner, a boutique entertainment law firm whose entire focus is on protecting artists and performers.

 You need and deserve an entertainment attorney who understands what you’re going through and can put things right without costing a fortune.

 If you want a lawyer with Hollywood insider experience and fearlessness in the face of the biggest names in the industry, call me.
-I’ve never backed down from a fight, even when I was going head-to-head with the best lawyers that the studios had.
+I’ve never backed down from a fight, even when I was going head-to-head with the best lawyers the studios had.

 My results speak for themselves, and my many happy clients will tell you the relief they felt when they knew they finally had someone in THEIR corner.
 You’re not alone.
 I will use every tool at my disposal to ensure your rights are protected and your intellectual property restored.